tinygrad/tinygrad/test/external/process_replay/README.md

 # Process replay tests

 Process replay is a tool for creating a diff of generated kernels between two commits.
+By default, process replay doesn't assert kernel diffs.

-Refactor and speedup PRs need a green process replay check.
+Refactor and speedup prs must enable the assert by including `[run_process_replay]` in the pr title.

-Behavior change PRs can use process replay with `ASSERT_PROCESS_REPLAY=0` to check the diff is what was expected.
-It's also an indirect test coverage checker.
+Note that process replay [early stops when over 20% of kernels change, for speed.](https://github.com/tinygrad/tinygrad/pull/5480).

 ## Running locally